Apellikka/Personal-Projects/README.md

 My own personal projects that I've made or are currently making as a hobby and for fun.

 WorkoutApp is a weightlifting training log app in progress.
 It will work on android and I am currently coding it in Android Studio.
+I have included the XML layout files as well as the Java files.

 To-do list volume 1 is a to do list application that works exclusively in console.
 Saves and loads to a file and has login for distinct users.